Country Profile: Ireland

 - Highest Point: Carrauntoohil at 1,041 m

-- Population Distribution: Over 40% live within 100 km of Dublin.
+- Population Density: Over 40% of the population resides within 100 km of Dublin

 People and Society